NadiaAGTI/Stream-reasoning-model-for-human-activity-analysis/README.md

 - Intellij IDEA

 # Execution
-Copy the rules in program.LARS file
+- Copy the rules in program.LARS file, and then
-To execute our stream reasoning model: sbt "run --program src/test/resources/program.lars"
+- To execute our stream reasoning model: sbt "run --program src/test/resources/program.lars"